 - You must be aged 18 years or over to bet and participate in this promotion

 - In order to qualify for the Free Bet the initiating bet must be placed on odds totalling 1/2 or over

 - Qualifying bet must be GBP/EUR 5 or more placed on any sport

 - Only the win parts of each-way bets qualify

 - Only your first bet qualifies for the free bet.
 This can be a single, double or named multiple bet (eg. Yankee, Lucky15)

 - If your first transaction includes more than one named bet (eg a £/€5 double and a £/€5 treble), then only the first named bet will qualify

-The Free Bet will be credited on placement of the qualifying bet and must be redeemed online or on mobile or tablet
+The qualifying bet must be redeemed online, on mobile or tablet first.

 Place a 5 team or upwards football accumulator with Ladbrokes and get money back as a free bet, up to £25, if one team lets you down.